-The CARE Hub: our new community space in Grimsby
+The CARE Hub: our community space in Grimsby

-The CARE Hub is a community space at 86–88 Victoria Street in Grimsby town centre, designed as a public living room for the town.
+The CARE Hub is a free drop-in community space at 86–88 Victoria Street in Grimsby, designed as a public living room for the town.

 It is a place to sit, meet others, have a cup of tea and spend time in a calm and comfortable setting.